Arno67000/PACMAN_KABOOM/README.md

 A one level mini-game pacman style, developped to test kaboom js

-run `npx http-server -o` to launch the game play with arrows
+run `npx http-server -o` to launch the game, play with arrows